ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 2. The client encodes the HTTP request in a binary HTTP message and then encapsulates that message using HPKE and the process from {{request}}.

-3. The client sends a POST request to the Oblivious Relay Resource with the Encapsulated Request as the content of that message.
+3. The client sends a POST request to the oblivious relay resource with the Encapsulated Request as the content of that message.

-4. The Oblivious Relay Resource forwards this request to the Oblivious Gateway resource.
+4. The oblivious relay resource forwards this request to the Oblivious Gateway resource.

 5. The oblivious gateway resource receives this request and removes